 4 Looking to the future

 It would be a brave person who tries to predict the future in any area of work.
-However, in gathering resources for this course we have been in a position to obtain a good sense of how teaching assistants are currently working in primary schools across the UK.
+However, in gathering resources for this unit we have been in a position to obtain a good sense of how teaching assistants are currently working in primary schools across the UK.
 We are also in touch with a large number of assistants studying courses with The Open University and note how they write about their day-to-day work.
 This provides us with an idea of how the role is developing and also how it might possibly develop in the future.

 Doubtless, since The Open University first launched a specific advanced qualification for teaching assistants in 1995 (The Specialist Teacher Assistant Certificate), assistants have, increasingly, become involved in the work that teachers do.
 We would include here the following traditional teacher tasks:

 - teaching whole classes

 - liaising with parents about children and their learning